 A significant impact to VEC's Vegetation Management program is the Emerald Ash Borer (EAB).
 Vermont has confirmed the EAB is within its borders and specifically in VEC service territory in several locations.
 The EAB is a beetle that has devastated ash trees in states across the U.S., costing communities millions of dollars.
 Infested trees rapidly decline and die within 3-5 years.
 VEC faces a severe risk from a sudden wave of hazard trees along electric utility lines.
 Ash trees account for approximately five percent of all trees in Vermont or approximately 150 million ash trees across the state.
 VEC estimates there are approximately 750,000 ash trees within potential striking distance of VEC's overhead transmission and distribution electrical power lines.
 In 2021, it cost VEC an average of approximately \$179 per tree removal.
-Other utilities that have already experienced the impacts of EAB infested ash trees.
+Other utilities that have already experienced the impacts of EAB infested ash trees report it potentially costing more than two times the normal cost to remove dead and dying infested ash trees.
 VEC has applied for outside funding for EAB response, but has not been successful in obtaining such funding, to date.

-Figure 7.4.2.B Emerald ash borer
+Figure 4.2.B Emerald ash borer